mugi-grainp/rough-markdown-subset-translator/README.en.md

 - `del_p_newline`
     - When this option is set to 1, Remove line breaks in paragraph tag (&lt;
-      p&gt;).
+      p&gt;) and interpret line-spanning text emphasis syntax.
-    - This option is useful for languages that do not use word divider (whitespace between words) such as Japanese language and Chinese language.
+    - This option is also useful for languages that do not use word divider (whitespace between words) such as Japanese language and Chinese language.
 - `th_always_center`